andrescasa-dev/BlackJack/Readme.md

 # TO DO
 - [ ] in the GUI: Remove dealer's chips and in that place position the score
 - [ ] characters as POO?
+- [ ] Me be one more object something like "contender"
+- [ ] Special values of A's in black Jack

 # API
 [Deck of cards](https://www.deckofcardsapi.com/)